TeletronicsDotAe/infinite-gallery/README.md

 NPM
 * Dependency: @tlt/infinite-gallery
-* Use `npm view @tlt/infinite-gallery` to list available versions *Note* the npm releases currently does not work
+* Use `npm view @tlt/infinite-gallery` to list available versions

+*Note* the npm releases currently do not work

 Meteor
 * See [atmospherejs.com](https://atmospherejs.com/tlt/infinite-gallery)